Kim Jones (digital creative): Personal life

-Jones was born in the United Kingdom on 4 August 1987, before spending most of her life in Australia.
+Jones was born in the United Kingdom on 4 August 1987, but spent most of her life in Australia.
 She moved to the Philippines in December 2010.
 Jones married actor Jericho Rosales on 1 May 2014 in Boracay, Philippines.

+Jones and Rosales announced their separation on 29 January 2024, after 10 years of marriage; they had lived separately since 2019.